-Details of the risk factors relating to Galane and its business are discussed under the heading "Risks and Uncertainties" in Galane's annual management's discussion and analysis for the year ended December 31, 2012 ("MD&A"), a copy of which is available on the Corporation's SEDAR profile at www.sedar.com.
+Details of the risk factors relating to Galane and its business are discussed under the heading "Risks and Uncertainties" in the MD&A, a copy of which is available on the Corporation's SEDAR profile at www.sedar.com.
 The risk factors contained in the MD&A are incorporated by reference herein.